More Conference Realignment? For SEC Football, It's Not Complicated

 The SEC already has those programs and rivalries locked in for the foreseeable future.
 Not to mention the conference has the fan bases, pageantry and culture established that only enhances the product regardless of the records entering Saturdays.

-The SEC has legendary rivalry games like the Iron Bowl, the "Third Saturday in October" and the "World's Largest Outdoor Cocktail Party."
-The Texas A&M-Alabama has extra juice thanks to Jimbo Fisher-Nick Saban feud.
-And soon to come is Texas-OU and renewal of A&M-Texas.
+The SEC already has legendary rivalry games like the Iron Bowl, the "Third Saturday in October" and the "World's Largest Outdoor Cocktail Party."
+The Texas A&M-Alabama has extra juice thanks to the Jimbo Fisher-Nick Saban feud.
+And soon to come is Texas-OU and the renewal of A&M-Texas.

 Other rivalries continue at a lesser level, but you get the idea.
 In all aspects, the SEC isn't looking to immediately strengthen the conference since there isn't a need.